ravikumarsinha234/flight_exp_mgm_sys/README.md

 STEP5: Right click on the created database and go to restore.Choose the file flems_dbs.sql and click on the Restore option.
 STEP6: Database is loaded in your system and now you can query as per your convenience.

+## E-R Diagram
+It is part of the repository given by the name flems_ER_DIAG.png